naru0504/craftalert/docs-src/guides/index.md

 ```
 <preview-button></preview-button>

 So what if you need *more* than just a cancel and a confirm button?
-Don't worry, colorfulalert's got you covered!
+Don't worry, craftalert's got you covered!

 By specifying an object for `buttons`, you can set exactly as many buttons as you like, and specify the value that they resolve to when they're clicked!

 In the example below, we set 3 buttons:
 - `cancel`, which by default resolves to `null` and has a custom `"Run away!"` text.
 - `catch`, which will resolve to the `value` we've specified (`"catch"`) and has the custom text `"Throw Pokéball!"`.
 - `defeat`.
-Here, we specify `true` to let colorfulalert set some default configurations for the button.
+Here, we specify `true` to let craftalert set some default configurations for the button.
 In this case, it will set the `text` to `"Defeat"` (capitalized) and the resolved value to `defeat`.
 Had we set the `cancel` button to `true`, it would still resolve to `null` as expected.

 ```js
 cral("A wild Pikachu appeared!
 What do you want to do?", {